apache/db-jdo/HowToReleaseJDO.md

     [Releasing a Staging Repository](https://help.sonatype.com/repomanager2/staging-releases/managing-staging-repositories#ManagingStagingRepositories-ReleasingaStagingRepository)
     to release the artifacts.

+21. Update the distribution repository at https://apache.org/dist/db/jdo/ by adding the new release directory.
+    Check out the SVN repository at
+    https://dist.apache.org/repos/dist/release/db/jdo and add the new
+    release with all artifacts under the new directory.
+Make sure that the key used to sign the artifacts is included in the KEYS file.
+    Committing the new directory will trigger an update to the mirrors.

-21. After updating the site (below), announce the release to the Apache community via email to announce@apache.org This must be sent from an
+22. After updating the site (below), announce the release to the Apache community via email to announce@apache.org This must be sent from an
     @apache.org email address. **Be aware that by sending to this address you will be bombarded with piles of emails from people with "I'm out of the Office" as if you really cared.**

-22. Finally, use the maven version plug-in on the `main` branch to update version numbers in the `pom.xml` files at the root and subproject levels.
+23. Finally, use the maven version plug-in on the `main` branch to update version numbers in the `pom.xml` files at the root and subproject levels.

         mvn versions:set -DnewVersion=3.2-RC1 -DprocessAllModules